About the Workshop

 - How to identify ideal candidates for Botox treatments and exclude unsuitable candidates (such as those with medical contraindications)

 - How to properly and effectively inject botulinum toxin Type-A while reducing procedure risk and patient complications

 - The generally accepted protocols for botulinum toxin Type-A administration for both aesthetic and medical complaints

 - The proper guidelines for the patient acquisition and charting, including management of required paperwork like medical intake and informed consent forms

-- How to manage patient preferences and expectations before treatment
+- How to manage patient preferences and expectations prior to treatment

 - Post-treatment follow-up protocols and how to address and correct adverse events (complications)

 - How to manage long-term botulinum toxin Type-A patients and deliver enhanced patient care over the course of the relationship